 Omari Warren, LB, 2021, Denham Springs (LA): The 6-foot and 206-pounder has offers from Alcorn State, Richmond and Southeastern Louisiana.
-More to come.
+SMU is in the mix.

 Matthew Reyes, LB, 2022, Friendswood (TX): North Texas seemed to be the first, and now maybe TCU, as the stock has risen for the 6-3 and 230-pounder.

 Brock Ewing, LB, 2021, Amarillo (TX): In the past, Air Force has seen something good in the 6-foot and 205-pounder.
 There’s plenty to like, of course.